-When you talk to a headspace worker, nothing you say can be passed on to anyone else without your permission unless you are:
+When you talk to a headspace worker what you say is kept confidential.
+This means nothing you say can be passed on to anyone else without your permission unless we are seriously worried about your safety or the safety of someone else.
+This is because we have a duty of care to try to keep everyone safe.